roggc/react-enhanced-suspense/README.md

 ## The `resourceId` Prop

 As has been stated, `resourceId` turns the component into a Client Component, and it's necessary for `cache` to take effect (it's the cache key for storing the value into memory or localStorage or custom storage). `resourceId` it's a string.
-Apart from serving as a cache key when `cache` is used, it is also usefull when the resource, the `children` prop, changes dynamically.
+Apart from serving as a cache key when `cache` is used, it is also useful when the resource, the `children` prop, changes dynamically.
 When `resourceId` changes, the evaluation of the resource is cancelled and a new evaluation starts.
 That is, a change in `resourceId` triggers a new evaluation of the resource, cancelling any pending evaluations.

 React's `Suspense` evaluates the resource in every render if the resource is not memoized and it is not a state variable, that is, if it changes in every render. `EnhancedSuspense`, on the other hand, in its Client version, doesn't need to memoize the resource.
 It is stable between rerenders.
 Therefore, if you want to reevalute a resource, you must supply a `resourceId` and change it.